 - IT’S AN OFFICIAL THING.
 Wild Rose shows have access to certified officials.
 Provincial and EC officials may officiate at a Wild Rose show, with the exception of EC Senior Officials, who may officiate for the purposes of mentoring a non-carded or learner official.
 The competition organizer may also purchase a Guest Card if they wish to employ an experienced, non-carded individual to judge the competition.

-- IT’S A COST-EFFECTIVE THING.
-The goal of the Wild Rose competition program is to provide affordable sanctioning for the grassroots level.
-Not only does sanctioning mean you receive free advertising on the AEF’s most visited webpage (our Calendar) but also the chance to be featured in the Alberta Bits magazine; distributed to all our members (18,000) quarterly.
-For all this the fees are just $30/day if the show is not offering prize money, or $40/day if the show is offering prize money.
+IT’S ARULE THING.
+Wild Rose shows can utilize the Wild Rose rules that follow guidelines and updates from Equestrian Canada in addition to coinciding with neighbouringprovincial rules.
+IT’S ACOST-EFFECTIVE THING.
+The goal of the Wild Rose competition program is to provide affordable sanctioning forthe grassroots level.
+Not only does sanctioning mean you receive free advertising on the AEF’s most visited webpage (our Calendar of Events) but also the chance to be featured in the Alberta Bits magazine; distributed to all our members (18,000) quarterly.
+For all thisthe fee is just a $35 flat rate regardless of if the show is offering prize money or not .